biothings/discovery-app/schema.md

 Now that we know what our new Class is (**MyDataset**), its inherited properties (**eg. name, description**), and its custom properties (**contain_phi**) we can define some validation rules for our schema:

-A new key **$validation** will be added to our custom Class and this is how a property should be structured:
+A new key **$validation** will be added to our custom Class and this is how the validation should be structured:
- 1. **$schema** - json schema validation to be used.
+ 1. **$schema** - json schema validation version to be used.
 See  [json schema validation](https://json-schema.org/draft/2019-09/json-schema-validation.html).
  2. **type** - Overall data type structure, since it's an object > **object**.
  3. **properties** - object of all properties that you want to represent your MyDataset data, including inherited and custom properties.
 Each with its [validation rules](https://json-schema.org/draft/2019-09/json-schema-validation.html#rfc.section.6).
 Each key represents a property defined in our schema.
+ 4.  **required** - A list of properties that you want to enforce as required.

 ```
     {